 The Bank's risk management is carried out in the context of the framework specifications of Basel Pillar II, taking into account primarily national legislation within the framework of Section 25a KWG, as well as the various topic-specific circulars.
-Our risk management processes ensure that risk-bearing capacity is available at all times.
+We implemented the requirements of the BaFin's new capital adequacy assessment guidelines (Supervisory assessment of banks' internal capital adequacy concepts and their integration into processes of integrated performance and bank management, revised ICAAP - Internal Capital Adequacy Assessment Process - guidelines) at the end of 2018 (see Section 6 Risk Management).
+Our risk management processes ensure that risk-bearing capacity is available at all times in accordance with the new requirements from both the normative perspective and the economic perspective.